(Or... Watching movies for fun and profit!)

 But I had been teaching these screenwriting structure for authors workshops at various conferences, and I realized I actually had something to say about using film techniques to write better novels - something that people actually were interested in learning.

 When I wrote my first novel in 2005, it was the first piece of fiction I’d ever written.
 The Harrowing got me a literary agent within a week and sold to St. Martin’s Press in a two-book deal two weeks after that, then went on to be nominated for a Bram Stoker Award (horror) and Anthony Award (mystery) for Best First Novel.
-Since The Harrowing was published in late 2006, I've had four more supernatural thrillers traditionally published (The Price, The Unseen, Book of Shadows and The Shifters), I’ve picked up four more book contracts and numerous foreign sales, and I've published my first indie thriller, The Space Between, and the workbook based on this blog, Screenwriting Tricks for Authors.
+Since The Harrowing was published in late 2006, I've had five more supernatural thrillers traditionally published (The Price, The Unseen, Book of Shadows, The Shifters and Keeper of the Shadows), I’ve picked up four more book contracts and numerous foreign sales, and I've also published independently very successfully (my YA thriller, The Space Between, the Huntress/FBI series, and the workboosk based on this blog, Screenwriting Tricks for Authors and Writing Love.)

 The truth is, book agents and editors and the whole publishing business in general has been corrupted – I mean, influenced – by Hollywood.
 The blockbuster mentality is rampant.
 Even though the bottom line is always a great book, publishing houses increasingly want big ideas; fast, visceral, visual plots; and a big, high concept hook for marketing.
 And if you're indie publishing, it's even more important that your book stand out from the crowd.